-Harehills Primary is a large 3-form entry school with 735 pupils.
-We serve an area of significant deprivation and our pupils come from a wide range of ethnic minority backgrounds (22 ethnic groups and 43 languages spoken).
+Harehills Primary is a large 3-form entry school with 714 pupils.
+We serve an area of significant deprivation and our pupils come from a wide range of ethnic minority backgrounds (15/17 possible ethnic groups and 36 languages are spoken).
 The majority of our pupils are of Pakistani heritage and we have an increasing number of pupils from Eastern European and African countries arriving in school with little or no English, and no previous schooling.
 There is a significant language barrier in school with 89% of our pupils’ proficiency in English ranging from New to English to Developing Competence, and a large number of pupils enter school with delayed language and reading skills.
-Currently, the percentage of pupils eligible for Pupil Premium funding is 31% (Spring census 2017), this figure is decreasing year on year, which is another significant barrier.
-We believe among other factors, this decrease is because many of our families are new to the country and therefore unentitled to Free School Meals and other benefits, and also it has become increasing difficult for families to claim eligibility for Free School Meals under new benefits criteria.
+Currently, the percentage of pupils eligible for Pupil Premium funding is 28% (Spring census 2020), this figure is decreasing year on year, which is another significant barrier.
+We believe among other factors, this decrease is because many of our families are new to the country and therefore unentitled to Free School Meals and other benefits, and also it has become increasing difficult for families to claim eligibility for Free School Meals under new benefits criteria..

 Harehills Primary is determined that all pupils are given the best possible chance to achieve their full potential through the highest standards of Quality First Teaching, focussed support, curriculum enrichment, and pastoral care.
 We believe the additional provision delivered through the Pupil Premium funding should be available to all pupils within school who we know to be disadvantaged and vulnerable, irrespective of whether they are eligible for the funding.
 Indeed, it should be noted that many of the pupils identified as requiring additional levels of support are not necessarily those who fulfil the FSM eligibility criteria.
 There is no expectation that all Pupil Premium funded pupils will receive identical support and the allocation of the budget for each pupil feeds into the whole school budget as opposed to being ring fenced.
 The school considers best ways to allocate Pupil Premium money annually following rigorous data analysis and the careful consideration of the needs of the pupils.